deeplearning4j/deeplearning4j/devguide.md

 # Developer Guide

+*Note: Developers who are contributing will need to build from source.
+Follow our [building locally](./buildinglocally.html) guide before getting started.*

 ## DeepLearning4J and Related Projects - An Overview

 DeepLearning4j is perhaps the more visible project, there are a number of other projects that you should be familiar with - and may consider contributing to.
 These include: